cloudfour/guides/css/README.md

 └── main.css
 </pre>

-The exact naming of folders and files (extensions included) will vary depending on what processing tools are being used, but unless specific project requirements dictate otherwise, the directory structure should look something like this.
+The exact naming of files will vary depending on the processing tools in use.
+Unless specific project requirements dictate otherwise, the directory structure should look something like this.

 ### Base Styles

-The `base/` directory should contain mostly foundational element styles and any core dependencies (mixins, variables, functions, etc.) that need to be globally available.
+The `base/` directory should contain foundational styles and other global dependencies, such as variables.
 There should be few (if any) class definitions within this directory.
 Some examples of what you might place here include:

 - `reset.css` or `normalize.css` (not necessarily [CSS Reset] or [normalize.css])
 - `variables.css`